Filling inequalities for nilpotent groups: Introduction

 for $i\le k$, and

-\end{thm} For $i\le k$, these are the same filling inequalities as for euclidean space, so we call these bounds {\em euclidean}.
-Since $J^m(\R^k)$ will have nilpotency class $m+1$, this gives examples of groups of any nilpotency class with euclidean filling functions.
-In addition, since $J^1(\R^k)=\Heis^{2k+1}$, where $\Heis^{2k+1}$ is the $2k+1$-dimensional Heisenberg group, parts (i) and (ii) of Conjecture 5.D.5(f) in \cite{GroAII} follow as a special case:
+\end{thm} Here, $J^m(\R^k)$ is a $(k+1)$-step nilpotent group based on the $m$-jet bundle of $\R^k$.
+For $i\le k$, these are the same filling inequalities as for euclidean space, so we call these bounds {\em euclidean}.
+This gives examples of groups of any nilpotency class with euclidean filling functions.